Difference Between an Architecture and Civil Engineering Degree

 - E3D Institute of Energy Efficiency and Sustainable Building: Jérôme Frish

-- AVT - Aachener Verfahrenstechnik (This includes the following Chairs: Biochemical Engineering, Chemical Process Engineering, Computational Systems Biotechnology, Fluid Process Engineering, Mechanical Process Engineering, Microscale Bioengineering, Soft Matter Process Engineering, Process Systems Engineering): Tobias Harhues
+- AVT - Aachener Verfahrenstechnik (This includes the following Chairs: Biochemical Engineering, Chemical Process Engineering, Computational Systems Biotechnology, Fluid Process Engineering, Mechanical Process Engineering, Microscale Bioengineering, Soft Matter Process Engineering, Process Systems Engineering): Ann-Kathrin Mertens

 - For recognition regarding all other institutes, please contact the person responsible for which you would like to receive accreditation.
 You can find this information on RWTHonline.

-- To request recognition of modules from the elective section (for example foreign languages or elective modules) please consult the examination board management.
+- To request recognition in an elective area (e.g. foreign language course or elective module), please contact the examination board management.

-- For the recognition for the module "Relevant additional subjects from studies abroad" please contact the International Exchange Office at the Faculty of Civil Engineering and include the module description of the external module as well as a short statement why you consider the external module to be a relevant additional subject for your studies.
+- For the request of recognition for the module "Meaningful subject-related supplement from study-related stays abroad" or for the elective module from work performed abroad, please contact the International Exchange Office at the Faculty of Civil Engineering and include the module description of the external module as well as a short statement why you consider the external module to be a relevant additional subject for your studies.
 Please indicate your student ID and your specialization in your request as well.

 - Have you received positive feedback concerning your reviewed accreditation application?